 - Network capacyberinfrastructurety to collect data from multiple sources including remote sensor deployments.

 - High performance compute capability, both on premise and off premise, including storage capacity with provision for protection both from disaster and unauthorized access.

 - Data curation that preserves University research data and results and makes them appropriately accessible to the national and international research and education communities.

-- Cybersecurity that both insures compliance and privacy but does not adversely affect the ability to collaborate and appropriately share data and information.
+- Cybersecurity that both ensures compliance and privacy but does not adversely affect the ability to collaborate and appropriately share data and information.

 - Ability to monitor and measure performance of the University cyberinfrastructure system.

 - Adherence to the prevailing standards and best practices for cyberinfrastructure.